ibm-cloud-docs/cloud-logs/iam-ingestion-api-key.md

     After you log in with your user ID and password, the {{site.data.keyword.cloud_notm}} dashboard opens.

+2. Add an IAM policy for your user ID that grants access to send logs.

+    ```sh
+    ibmcloud iam user-policy-create <USER_ID> --service-name logs --roles Sender
+    ```
+    {: pre}

-2. Create an API key for the logged-in account.
+3. Create an API key for the logged-in account.

     Make sure to log in as the identity with the `Sender` role.{: note}